Skip to main content

 Types of Timber Treatment

 • Pressure-treated timber: Chemicals are forced deep into the wood cells inside a pressurized cylinder.
 This is the most common and reliable outdoor-grade treatment.
 The depth of penetration is what gives it a 15–25 year lifespan above ground.
 For ground-contact applications, higher retention levels are specified, which means more preservative is forced into the wood.
+You can often spot these boards by the small incision marks across the surface, which help the treatment soak into denser species.

 Treated Timber Prices Per Cubic Meter